You are worthy of respect.

 WHY RESEARCH MATTERS

-Signing up with The Constellation Project means you’re agreeing to learn about important research about what LGBTQ+ parents need today.
-The Constellation Project will connect you with researchers who are spearheading this essential work.
-Check out some of the researchers below.
+Signing up means you’re agreeing to learn from The Constellation Project about important research on what LGBTQ+ parents need today, by connecting you with researchers who are spearheading this essential work.
+Here are examples:

 Rachel H. Farr, Ph.D.

 Associate Professor of Psychology, Department of Psychology

 University of Kentucky